 When will Melbourne's lockdown end?

-Drum roll please: lockdown is expected to end in Melbourne on October 26.
+Drum roll please: Melbourne's lockdown will end at 11.59pm on October 21

 Where can I get more information?